Southern Methodist University: Greek life

 Starting in 2010, the NPC sororities began updating and rebuilding their older sorority houses.
-The first house rebuilt was Pi Beta Phi, followed by Kappa Kappa Gamma, Delta Delta Delta, Chi Omega, and Kappa Alpha Theta Alpha Chi Omega began renovations in August 2019 and are expected to be complete by Spring 2021.
+The multi-million dollar projects was received critically by some, praised by others.
+The first house rebuilt was Pi Beta Phi, followed by Kappa Kappa Gamma, Delta Delta Delta, Chi Omega, Kappa Alpha Theta, Alpha Chi Omega.

-As of February 15, 2018, Phi Gamma Delta has been ordered to cease all organizational activity pending a university investigation into hazing.
-Pi Kappa Alpha received a similar notice on February 9, 2018.
+SMU has a zero tolerance stance against hazing and has suspended organizations for violations.
+Alpha Phi Alpha was suspended in 2004 due to hazing rituals during which a student went into a coma; four members of the fraternity were expelled from SMU as a result.
+In 2018, Phi Gamma Delta was ordered to cease all organizational activity pending a university investigation into hazing.
+Pi Kappa Alpha received a similar notice that year.
 On March 26, 2018, Pi Kappa Alpha was officially suspended by the university until the fall of 2022.
 This was the second suspension of a Greek Life organization in the 2017–2018 academic year after Kappa Alpha Order was suspended in October 2017.
-Historical sororities that existed on the SMU campus before being removed or leaving of their own accord include the inactive chapter of Zeta Tau Alpha (whose house still remains on campus unoccupied), Alpha Delta Pi (whose house is used as Panhellenic housing for members of any sorority), and Phi Mu, whose house was eventually converted to the Alpha Chi Omega house upon their arrival to campus.